UN Voluntary Fund for Indigenous Peoples - previous session

-In addition, the Board held ten private meetings and examined information prepared by the Secretariat concerning the implementation of recommendations adopted at its 25th session, the extension of the mandate of the Fund, the financial status of the Fund, fund-raising efforts, policy issues and capacity building of grantees.
+- 7 grants for the representatives of indigenous organisations to attend the Conference of the Parties (COP) itself.
+During its 33rd session, the Board of Trustees held bilateral meetings and examined information prepared by the Secretariat concerning the implementation of recommendations adopted at its 32nd session, the financial status of the Fund, fund-raising efforts, policy issues and capacity building of beneficiaries of the Fund.

 Within the framework of the 33rd Session, the Board of Trustees held its annual informal dialogue with Member States.
 The Chairperson spoke about the work of the Fund and presented a short video on the impact of the Fund.
 The Trustees provided information on the impact achieved through the activities of the Fund over the past 34 years of its existence and stressed the need to strengthen the Fund to support the increased number of qualified applicants.
 The Board welcomed the extension of the mandate by the 3rd Committee of the General Assembly to meetings related to the United Nations Framework Convention on Climate Change (UNFCCC) sessions and to the UN Forum on Business and Human Rights (UNFoBHR).
 The Board also expressed concern to the increased cases of reprisals against Indigenous peoples in general and against its grantees in particular, stating that measures need to be taken to prevent this kind of actions from occurring again.